EricWardner/ECE281_Lab2/README.md

 When implemented with the rest of the components in the "Full_Adder" file, the final schematic appeared as follows
 ![alt tag](https://raw.github.com/EricWardner/ECE281_Lab2/master/finalSchematicLab2.jpg)

+#####Testing and Debugging
+Multiple problems occured in all levels of the design process

+When creating the self checking test bench it took a bit of time to realize I was not using the sessecary library to preform addition and subtraction oporations (ieee.std_logic_unsigned.ALL).
+This problem was solved with google.

+Initially the testbench did not give any output when something was correct.
+This was fixed by adding an assert("something untrue") statement and then the desired output.

+Syntax was always an issue, I found it important to always check parenthesis and semi colons.

+An interesting feature was implemented with the subtraction operation.
+When a subtraction operation yields a positive number, the same light the overflow indicator is on will turn on.
+If the subtraction operation yields a negative number, it will turn off.

+Ultimately both the addition and subtraction tests were sucessfull.
+The self checking testbench appeared to work in testing all values.